 Interception of employee emails, telephone calls and computer system, in general, requires consent of the employee concerned.
 The use of an employer's network, emails, telephone and computer system must be clearly regulated under the CR or CLA or a separate policy.
-However, we view that the monitoring of employee's emails, telephone calls and computer system shall only be limited to communications and activities that are conducted through the employer's facilities.
+However, the view of the authors of this chapter is that the monitoring of employee's emails, telephone calls and computer system shall only be limited to communications and activities that are conducted through the employer's facilities.